 The Duke of Edinburgh is multilingual – he is Greek by nationality, has lived in Britain much his life, and can speak French fluently.

 Prince Philip is responsible for awarding a staggering array of different prizes.
-In fact, it’s down to him to award as many as 75 different medals and honours.
+In fact, it’s down to him to award as many as 75 different medals and honors.

 The Duke was responsible for helping to design HM Yacht Britannia – which was used by royals to tour the Commonwealth as well as UK territories offshore.